nachocinalli/adapt-toggleTheme/README.md

 # adapt-toggleTheme
 **toggleTheme** is an _extension_ for the Adapt Framework that allows the user to toggle between a light and a dark theme.
+You can see it [here](https://adaptlearning-no-core.web.app/toggle-theme/)

 ## Settings Overview
 The attributes are used in components.json are properly formatted as JSON in [*example.json*](https://github.com/nachocinalli/adapt-toggleTheme/blob/master/example.json).